 CA Final Eligibility

-- Besides the above, a candidate must have completed the practical training or serving the last six months of practical training on the first day of the month in which examination is scheduled to be held.
+- Besides the above, a candidate must have completed the practical training or served the last six months of practical training on the first day of the month in which the examination is scheduled to be held.

 - He/She has successfully completed Advanced Integrated Course on Information Technology and Soft Skills (Adv.
 IT and MCS).

-The candidates can appear in either single or both groups at a time and declared as a Chartered Accountant if he/she passes both the groups.
-On successful completion of the 3 years practical training including excess leaves if any and passing both the groups of CA Final, one can apply for the membership Number.
+The candidates can appear in either single or both groups at a time and be declared as Chartered Accountant if he/she passes both groups.
+On successful completion of the 3 years of practical training including excess leaves if any and passing both the groups of CA Final, one can apply for the membership Number.

-We hope you now know everything about Ca course Eligibility criteria.
+We hope you now know everything about the Ca course Eligibility criteria.